 The Madrona case study limits include 34th Avenue from E Union Street to E Cherry Street.
 Most of the trees along the corridor are species of maples (Acer).
 There are overhead wires on both sides of the street, but live electrical wires are on the east side of the street.
 This corridor is served by a bus line that requires trolley wires.
-Key destinations accessed from the corridor-including Madrona Elementary, St. Therese School, Madrona Playground, Alvin Larkins Park and several neighborhood commercial businesses and other services are located on 34th Avenue.
+Key destinations accessed from the corridor-including Madrona K-8, St. Therese School, Madrona Playground, Alvin Larkins Park and several neighborhood commercial businesses and other services- are located on 34th Avenue.
+Many members of the local community place high value on the existing high-density corridor.
+For the corridor locations, a conceptual plan was developed as a test case for resolving issues at this scale.
+The concept plans and results of the initial assessments for these corridors can be found in the appendix.